• Skip to primary navigation

 For example, here are some ways to create an ample environment:

-- Listen to Adele, Erikah Badu, or your fav artist!
+7. Listen to Adele, Erikah Badu, or your fav artist

 Do some of these, or all, and enjoy the environment you create.
-Basically, it is like taking yourself on a date!
+I mean you really can't go wrong here.

 Have a glass of wine at sunset after you: